oszilloskop/meshviewer-doc/config_js.md

 {% method %}
 ### maxAgeAlert (integer)
-Nodes being offline for more than than maxAge days are considered "lost".
+Nodes being offline for more than than `maxAge` days are considered "lost".
-Lost will be splitted in alert and lost.
+Lost will be split up in `alert` and `lost`.

 {% sample lang='js' %}
 ```js